-Join James Williamson for an in-depth discussion in this video CSS syntax, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video CSS syntax, part of Learning CSS.

 - Most people, especially designers, get a little nervous when they find out they need to learn any type of scripting or coding language.
 I've had more than one designer express anxiety to me over having to learn how to write CSS.
 Thankfully, learnng CSS is fairly simple.
 There's really not a lot to the syntax which makes it easy to get up and running quickly.
 Let's take a look at a sample rule.
 CSS styles are made up of two parts: the selector and the declaration.
 The selector, here p for paragraph, tells the browser which element or elements in the document to style.